The Morning Rush: Background

 Recently, with the addition of Gino Quillamor, three new portions have temporarily made it to the show.
 The "Epic Pic" features various photos of the DJs in hilarious poses.
 These photos are posted weekly on their Facebook fan page.
-"Epic Pics" are now infrequently shown, usually only when a significant event happens or a significant guest joins the show.
+"Epic Pics" are now infrequently shown, usually only when a significant event happens, or a significant guest joins the show.
 The "Epic Rap-Off" aims to feature the rapping skills of the DJs in a rap-off, usually revolving around a specific theme.
 "Epic Rap-Offs" are now less frequent, only being done when guests are present during the show.
 More recent are "Scandals": infrequent random video clips of the three DJs in hilarious or suggestive scenarios.

 Milestones

+In 1999, while Chico and Delamar moved to 93.9 KCFM until 2002, Boom Gonzalez, Trish and Fran are temporary hosts of the show.

 In 2005, the show had two new members: Brad Turvey and Sarah.
 Brad Turvey joins every Mondays and Wednesdays while Sarah joins in between those days.

 In 2007, they were joined by Karen.

-On March 11, 2011, the big reveal was announced - Delamar is pregnant and is due in October.
+On March 11, 2011, the big reveal was announced—Delamar is pregnant and is due in October.

 On July 11, 2011, Gino substituted for Delamar for the first time, creating the tandem "Chi-Chi and GiGi" which lasted until December 16, 2011.
 On that last day of Gino's substitution, they had a Top Ten topic entitled "Most Dramatic Goodbyes" thinking it was the last time they would be on air together.

 On October 11, 2011, Delamar gave birth to a healthy baby boy.
 From then, she was on maternity leave.
 Gino subbed for her until she can fully recover, creating the "Chichi and Gigi" tandem.
 This tandem pushed the radio show in another direction.
 Many were surprised by the excellent tandem of the two and immediately became an instant hit with listeners, new and old.
 Aside from the top ten, Chico and Gino added the "Epic Picture" and "Epic Rap Off".

 As of December 19, 2011, Delamar had returned on the radio.
 Surprisingly, The Morning Rush announced that Gino would now be a mainstay in the show, forming the "Kikay Barkada".

 As of late 2011, Chico and Delamar released their book entitled "The Best Of Chico And Delamar's The Morning Rush Top 10."
 The book was officially launched on 28 January 2012 in the activity center in Robinsons Galleria.
 It has ranked number 1 bestseller among local books sold in National Bookstore, as of April, 2012.
 The book is a compilation of the best Top 10 entries sent in by listeners during the Top 10 segment of the show.